Jairik/Data-Visualization-Machine-Learning/Gradient Boosting/README.md

 # Optimizing Classification Dataset

 ### Task:

-Given a dataset (~60 features and ~970 samples), try to optimize using any classification model.
+Given a dataset (~60 features and ~970 samples), trying to optimize using any classification model.

 ### Approach:

-Utilizing gradient boosting algorithm from Sklearn, due to its .
-Once a foundation is built, I will then transfer to other libraries known for these algorithms.
+Utilizing gradient boosting algorithm from Sklearn, due to its complexity and ability to handle numerous parameters.